bsmith96/Qlab-Scripts/README.md

 ## Tech Rehearsals

+### Move To Cut List

+Moves the selected cue/s to a new cue list, changes the number and disarms it (and all triggers) to avoid accidental firing.

 ### Preset To Before Next Cue

 Starts any cues that would be looping before the next GO, at the correct level.
 Very useful in technical rehearsals.